×

 When we asked expats and global nomads about the quality of medical care in Costa Rica, they replied:

 "Costa Rica offers a wide range of medical services, including both public and private healthcare.
 The public healthcare system is free for all citizens and legal residents, and is generally of a high quality.
 Private healthcare is also available, and is often more modern and efficient than the public system.
 Costa Rica is home to a number of world-class hospitals and clinics, offering a range of treatments and services.
 Many of these facilities are staffed by highly trained and experienced medical professionals, and offer the latest in medical technology.
-Costa Rica is also home to a number of specialized medical centers, offering treatments for specific conditions such as cancer, heart disease, and neurological disorders," said one expat living in Costa Rica.
+Costa Rica is also home to a number of specialized medical centers, offering treatments for specific conditions such as cancer, heart disease, and neurological disorders," offered one expat living in Costa Rica.

 "I moved here in the middle of a 5 year treatment plan.
 I retired early, and had no medical insurance.
-To stay on my treatment, I was able to buy the medication OTC for $60 a month," offered one expat living in Florencia.
+To stay on my treatment, I was able to buy the medication OTC for $60 a month," wrote one expat living in Florencia.

 About the Author